Shift-based hiring: Limitations

-Cost of on job training
+Cost of on-the-job training

-On job training is required for most jobs, and the cost of on job training might be too large for companies, given the risk that some employees might quit only after working for one shift.
-That might deter companies from embarking on a shift based hiring scheme after weighing their own costs and benefits.
+On-the-job training is required for most jobs, and its cost might be too high for companies, given the risk that some employees might quit after only one shift.
+That might deter companies from embarking on a shift-based hiring scheme after weighing their own costs and benefits.

 Industries with inelastic supply / inflexible production period / long production period

-Manpower is only one of the production inputs for businesses.
-Although manpower can possibly be scalable in the short run, other inputs such as raw materials, long production periods and time lag in responding to change in demand can render the benefits of shift based hiring ineffective.
+Human resources is only one of the inputs in business production.
+Although the workforce can be scaled in the short run, other factors, such as raw materials, long production periods, and time lags in responding to changes in demand, can render the benefits of shift-based hiring ineffective.

 Job nature dependent

-Shift based hiring will be better suited to industries and job natures that are transactional.
-These often entail duties that can be done in a short period of time or within the shift that is applied for.
-Examples included (but are not limited to): service and kitchen crew in the food and business industry, sales crew in retail industry, logistics and support crew in logistical companies, etc. Recruiting people for a role that requires commitment over a few days or on a project basis will not be feasible via shift based hiring, for the whole idea of recruitment is only for the shift on that particular day.
+Shift-based hiring will be better suited to industries and transactional job natures.
+These often entail duties that can be done in a short period of time or within the shift for which they are applied.
+Examples include (but are not limited to): service and kitchen crews in the food and business industry, sales crews in the retail industry, logistics and support crews in logistics companies, etc. Recruiting people for a role that requires commitment over a few days or on a project basis will not be feasible via shift-based hiring, for the whole idea of recruitment is only for the shift on that particular day.

-Emerging demand for flexible shifts scheduling and hiring
+Emerging demand for flexible shift scheduling and hiring

-As work life integration becomes more and more of a choice for many workers, employees seek to have more flexibility in deciding their shift timings.
-It has been propounded that the inability of employers to introduce flexibility in shift timings is a potential pain point for employees who have to balance non-work commitments with their work commitments.
-It might also become a source of conflict for employees with heavy family responsibilities, such as that of a caregiver.
-Incremental benefits can be reaped from allowing workers to work in shifts based on their family needs or natural work rhythms, where job satisfaction and productivity can increase with greater employee engagement.
+As work-life integration becomes an increasingly common choice for many workers, employees seek greater flexibility in choosing their shift times.
+It has been argued that employers' inability to introduce flexibility in shift timings is a potential pain point for employees who must balance non-work commitments with their work commitments.
+It might also become a source of conflict for employees with heavy family responsibilities, such as those of a caregiver.
+Incremental benefits can be reaped by allowing workers to work shifts based on their family needs or natural work rhythms, which can increase job satisfaction and productivity through greater employee engagement.